raeufroushangar/MICA-Weighted/README.md

 - `combined_data.csv`: Contains combined data from both sets of partitioned sub-subregions.
 - `region_details.csv`: Contains detailed information about regions, subregions, and sub-subregions.
 - `region_weights.csv`: Contains the range and weight for each region.

+## Plots

+The following plots are generated and saved in the `CEMPI_result` directory:

+1. **Density Plot for Positional Weights**
+   - Path: `CEMPI_result/density_plot_for_positional_weights.png`
+   - Description: This plot shows the density of positional weights across different sub-subregions.

+2. **Positional Weights by Mutation Positions**
+   - Path: `CEMPI_result/positional_weights_by_mutation_positions.png`
-- `positional_weights_by_mutation_positions.png`: Scatter plot of positional weights by mutation positions.
+   - Description: This scatter plot displays the positional weights by mutation positions for sub-subregions starting at index 0, index 15, and the combined data.

-- `positional_weights_by_subsubregion_ranges.png`: Scatter plot of positional weights by sub-subregion ranges.
-- `density_plot_for_positional_weights.png`: Density plot for positional weights.
+3. **Positional Weights by Sub-subregion Ranges**
+   - Path: `CEMPI_result/positional_weights_by_subsubregion_ranges.png`
+   - Description: This plot shows the positional weights for sub-subregion ranges, with lines connecting the weights for sub-subregions starting at index 0, index 15, and the combined data.

+4. **Positional Weights of Regions, Subregions, Sub-subregions**
+   - Path: `CEMPI_result/positional_weights_of_regions_subregions_subsubregions.png`
-- `positional_weights_of_regions_subregions_subsubregions.png`: Plot of positional weights for regions, subregions, and sub-subregions.
+   - Description: This plot shows the positional weights across regions, subregions, and sub-subregions, with interval bars indicating the range and weight for each category.

 ## System Requirements